-I am a huge advocate of including my students in as many classroom procedures as possible.
-I want them to take ownership of the classroom, so they feel more compelled to take care and show respect for our learning space.
-Therefore, they get jobs!
+Even in middle school, classroom jobs play an important role in building a sense of community.
+I am a big advocate of including my students in as many classroom procedures as possible.
+This is OUR classroom, and I want them to take ownership of it.
+Doing so makes them feel more compelled to take care of and show respect for our learning space.
+This is where classroom jobs come into play!

-My 6th grade students love to help out around the classroom.
-I often have students arrive early each morning in hopes of having the opportunity to tackle some small task around the room.
-My students truly enjoy feeling responsible for different chores that make them feel as though they are contributing to their learning environment.
+My 7th grade students still enjoy helping out around the classroom.
+I often have students arrive early each morning in hopes of having the opportunity to tackle some small tasks around the room.
+My students truly enjoy feeling responsible for the different chores that make them feel as though they are contributing to their learning environment.

-- Print and laminate each of the Job Titles and Lanyard Tag pages.
+- Print and laminate each of the jobs and lanyard tag pages.

-- Cut and display the Classroom Jobs in a visible spot as a reminder to both you and your students.
+- Cut and display the jobs in a visible spot as a reminder to both you and your students.

-- Use clothespins with student names and clip them to the displayed Job Titles-clothespins are inexpensive and stay in place.
+- Use clothespins with student names and clip them to your classroom jobs display board.

-- Allow students to wear the Job Title Lanyards upon entering the classroom and hang up upon their departure.
+- Allow students to wear the job lanyards while in class, but have them hang the lanyards back up upon their departure.